eblot/nrf5-llvm/README.md

 [nRF5 SDK](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF5-SDK)
 can be build with [Clang/LLVM](https://llvm.org) toolchain.

-It has been succesfully tested (real product) with nRF5 SDK v14.2 and is being tested with nRF5 SDK v15.0 and SDK v15.1, with SoftDevice v5 and v6 series.
+It has been succesfully tested (real product) with nRF5 SDK v14.2, SDK v15.3, with SoftDevice S132 v5, v6 and v7 series.

-It is used with LLVM 6.0 series and 7.0-rc2 for arm-none-eabi Cortex-M4 targets, i.e. with nRF52 SoCs. nRF51 has never been tested.
+It is used from LLVM 6.0 series and up to 8.0.0 for arm-none-eabi Cortex-M4 targets, i.e. with nRF52 SoCs. nRF51 has never been tested.

 Thw whole toolchain, including the Clang compiler, the integrated assembler and